 All students should consult with their academic advisor regarding course planning.
 Any course equivalencies must also be approved by

 the corresponding department head (i.e. History Department would approve a course taken abroad to count for a history course or specific degree requirement at Valpo).

-Program dates for Fall 2017 have not officially been determined.
+Program dates for Spring 2018 have not officially been determined.
 Dates listed will serve as an estimate until official dates are released.
-Please note dates are often similar to the Valpo semester dates, thus the program will run from late August to mid-December of 2017.
+Please note dates are often similar to the Valpo semester dates, thus the program will run from early January to mid-May.

 Application Requirements and Deadlines